 - Throwing things around the house or at another person in a violent manner

-Whether you’re being abused or recognizing abusive behavior in yourself, getting help is as close as a phone call away.
+Whether you’re being abused or are recognizing abusive behavior in yourself, talking to a trained domestic violence advocate is a free, confidential and potentially lifesaving place to start.
 Contact your local domestic violence shelter or advocacy group — find the one nearest you by entering your ZIP code on our home page.
+And for more about predicting abusive behavior read, "Why Do People Abuse?"

 Receive new and helpful articles weekly.
 Sign up here.